technofocus-pte/secprodfndtndepth/Labs/Lab 08/Lab 8 - Endpoint Security and Attack Detection using Defender for Endpoint.md

 ## **Task 1: Install git and download the payloads on testvm1**

- 1. In the Azure portal search bar, type virtual machine, then navigate and click on **Virtual machines** under **Services**.
+ 1. In the Azure portal search bar, type `virtual machine`, then navigate and click on **Virtual machines** under **Services**.

 ![A screenshot of a computer Description automatically